elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style.md

 url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style
 score: -1.0
 related_article1:
-    id: 160576
+    id: 160323
     title: >-
-        How can setting reading goals improve a student's understanding of the material?
+        What are the key elements of preparing for a presentation, and how can they improve delivery?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-improve-a-students-understanding-of-the-material
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
 related_article2:
-    id: 160345
+    id: 160323
     title: >-
-        How can students effectively navigate university systems and utilize available resources?
+        What are the key elements of preparing for a presentation, and how can they improve delivery?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
 related_article3:
-    id: 159965
+    id: 160323
     title: >-
-        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
+        What are the key elements of preparing for a presentation, and how can they improve delivery?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
 related_article4:
-    id: 160051
+    id: 160323
     title: >-
-        What barriers might hinder critical thinking, and how can they be overcome?
+        What are the key elements of preparing for a presentation, and how can they improve delivery?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-barriers-might-hinder-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
 related_article5:
-    id: 159984
+    id: 160155
     title: >-
-        What principles should be considered in curriculum design to align with learning outcomes and incorporate diverse perspectives?
+        How can understanding cognitive processes like memory and attention improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives
+    url: /learn/education-studies/questions/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes
 ---

 &nbsp;